dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2019/migrating-to-hugo/index.md

 - [learn-a-language](https://github.com/dwmkerr/learn-a-language)

 Being able to quickly whip up a static site from markdown in GitHub seems like it could be really useful.

+### Reason 8 - Static Sites are Fast and Simple

+Without an application server doing any work, static sites are generally fast.
+They can be cached, pushed to CDNs and will index well with search engines.
+In theory, the overall browsing experience should be faster.
+But I will show performance benchmarks from before and after,

 So next - how do pick a static site generator?